oheyjesse/chicken-in/README.md

 This single-backend containing multiple-frontends approach allows for the entire app to be easily containerized and to have all our apps run from the same root using `npm run` commands.
 Each frontend app will be able to be dev served using `npm run <app name>` for development purposes.

+## **Additional Architecture Information**

+You can read all about our Design and Architecture decisions in our initial Part A Design Docs <a href="https://github.com/oheydrew/ca-term3project-docs" target="_blank">HERE</a>

 <br>

 ----